MFA in Creative Writing - Admissions

 What are my funding options?

 Funding is always a crucial component to consider when applying to MFA's.
-While we are not a fully funded program, all of our students receive the same partial scholarship during their two years in the program.
-Also, every matriculated student is locked into their tuition rate for the two years they are enrolled full-time.
+While we are not a fully funded program, all of our students typically receive some form of tuition scholarship during their two years in the program.
+Additionally, every matriculated student is locked into their tuition rate for the two years they are enrolled full-time.

 Federal unsubsidized graduate student loans are available to all students.
-You'll want to be sure to complete a FAFSA and a Saint Mary's application for financial aid.
+You'll want to be sure to complete a FAFSA alongside your Saint Mary's application for maximum financial aid options.
 You can find out more about federal graduate student loans on the financial aid website.

 How much is tuition?